MIT-Emerging-Talent/ET6-CDSP-group-24-repo/0_domain_study/background_review.md

 ### 2.2 Economic Inclusion

-Full participation in labor markets, entrepreneurship, and financial systems participation in economic activities, including access to labor markets, entrepreneurship, financial services, and social protection—to enable sustainable livelihoods and empowerment beyond basic subsistence.
+Full participation in economic activities, including access to labor markets, entrepreneurship, financial services, and social protection—to enable sustainable livelihoods and empowerment beyond basic subsistence.

 - **Entrepreneurship as a Pathway**: Offers PWDs an essential alternative pathway to overcome barriers in traditional employment.
 It provides flexibility, autonomy,